firecat53/keepmenu/README.rst

 -----

 - Run script or bind to keystroke combination
+- Enter database and keyfile if not entered into config.ini already.
+- Start typing to match entries.
 - Hit Enter immediately after dmenu opens ("`View/Type individual entries`") to switch modes to view and/or type the individual fields for the entry.